-Many property owners, enticed by quick money, choose to rent out their properties as short term rentals to visitors rather than renting them to locals.
-That reduces the amount of rental spaces, leaving the locals to compete for spaces.
-Prices go up and many locals are priced out of their homes.
-Neighbourhoods flood with short term visitors who have no connection and often no respect for where they are staying.
+Many property owners, enticed by quick money, choose to rent out their properties as short-term rentals to visitors rather than renting them to locals.
+That reduces the number of rental spaces, leaving the locals to compete for spaces.
+Prices go up, causing many locals to become priced out of their homes.
+Neighbourhoods flood with short-term visitors who have no connection and often no respect for where they are staying.

 Impact on visitors

 Other visitors often impact your experience more than the locals.
-It’s difficult getting lost on purpose in a destination as everyone around you rushes by with maps and cameras.
+It’s difficult to get lost on purpose in a destination as everyone around you rushes by with maps and cameras.
 Sometimes it might not even feel like a foreign place, because there are more tourists than locals around.

 Lack of regulations and oversight

 Possibilities of capitalizing on tourism often outpace the regulations and oversight.
-Often, locals take the matters into their own hands with hopes of making money off visitors.
+Often, locals take matters into their own hands with hopes of making money off visitors.
 While their entrepreneurial spirit might seem like a good idea, it often has negative results.
 Motivated by quick cash, many locals scam tourists, especially those who don’t understand the local language and customs.
-Many people have been duped by the seemingly friendly locals.
+The seemingly friendly locals have duped many people.

 Mass tourism has caused a significant impact on our climate.
-We are flying and cruising around the world, contributing to the pollution emitted by aircrafts and boats.
-Tourist are damaging ancient sites with their feet, wheeling their luggage and tossing garbage.
+We are flying and cruising around the world, contributing to the pollution emitted by aircraft and boats.
+Tourists are damaging ancient sites with their feet, wheeling their luggage and tossing garbage.
 Plastic and waste are flooding the oceans, killing corals and wildlife.
-Icebergs are melting at an alarming rate while extreme weather wreck chaos across the globe.
+Icebergs are melting at an alarming rate while extreme weather wreaks chaos across the globe.